jarviscanada/jarvis_data_eng_JjFalcon/core_java/grep/README.md

 Recursively go through the root directory, get a list of files in it.
 For each valid file found,
     For each line in the file,
-        Check if line contains the Regex pattern,
-        If the  pattern is found, write the line to the output file.
+        Check if the line contains the Regex pattern, If the pattern is found, write the line to the output file.
 ```

 ## Performance Issues